s-ritwik/cusadi/README.md

 ## Changes made until now

-- Wrote a CasADi wrapper to solve IK for GO2 using Pinocchio
+- Wrote a CasADi wrapper to solve IK for GO2 and Amber (planar walker) using Pinocchio to build a model
-- Ran that on an RTX 3050, got a 3-4x speedup in solving the IK
+- Ran that on an RTX 4090, got a ~10x speedup in solving the IK

 ## Relevant Files and Locations